gaserslav/My_http-server-framework-ish/README.md

 ![pic](https://i.ibb.co/vkWnSmN/Bez-naslova.png)

-# I DO NOT RECOMENT USING IT IN SERIUS PROJECTS
+# I DO NOT RECOMENT USING IT IN SERIOUS PROJECTS